-Even though many of you have worked really hard at home, we understand you will be keen to catch up on your learning.
+Many of you have worked exceptionally hard at home and will be keen to build on this when you back into the classroom.
 The best way you can do this is by attending school on time, every day, showing a great attitude to learning in lessons and completing all your home learning.

 Period 6 (year 11 only)

-We recognise that the year group for whom catching up is most important will be Year 11, as they have missed over a term of learning in school during their preparations for examined courses.
+We are determined to give our Year 11s the best possible chance of succeeding in their exams in the summer.
 From September we will therefore run a Period 6 lesson for all Year 11s.
 Period 6 will:

 - Cover all the subjects each student studies.

-- Be every Year 11 students’ timetable, every day of the week.
+- Be on every Year 11 student's timetable, every day of the week.

 - Be compulsory – this is part of the school day.

-We do not want Period 6 to be seen as a punishment.
-It is an opportunity!
+We see this is a great opportunity for all our Year 11s!
 We want to support all our Year 11s to learn and achieve the best grades they possibly can.